edinburgh-napier/set09121/labs/lab6/physics.md

 ```

 {:class="important"}
-Don't move on until you have some bouncin' boxes!
+Don't move on until you have some bouncin' boxes like the gif at the top!